Cyriaque Lamar

 There goes that day you were stolen at the beach.

-With explosive force, Tippi regurgitated The Night Sea.
+With a burp, Tippi expelled The Night Sea.

-A massive blade of crucible steel hovered centimeters from her snout.
+A blade of crucible steel hovered, centimeters from her snout.

 Future, New Jersey - Warrior Woman